sleep researchThe sleep stack: 7 supplements that actually work

 7. Melatonin — 0.5mg (Not 5mg+)

 Melatonin is a hormone, not a sedative.
 Its physiological role is circadian signaling — the dim-light signal that tells your brain night has arrived.
-The average endogenous peak is approximately 0.1–0.3mg equivalent.
+The average endogenous peak is about 0.1–0.3mg equivalent.
 This is why the dosing on most commercial products is counterproductive.

 The evidence-based use case is narrow: 0.3–0.5mg taken 30–60 minutes before desired sleep onset for jet lag, shift work, or circadian resetting.
 Not as a nightly sedative.